maxrdz/astron.libwasm/README.md

 An open-source implementation of the Astron networking protocol for C++ applications targeting Web Assembly.

+This implementation will only be targeting Web Assembly, as it is portable to any operating system and any architecture that is supported by a WASM runtime.

 # Building from Source

 Before compiling the source code, you first need to generate the Makefile using CMake.